European Society for Philosophy of Medicine and Healthcare

 Shlomit Zuckerman received a BSc. in Biology (Cum Laude) and LL.
 B in Law from Hebrew U. in Jerusalem (1993), MA and a PhD in Empirical Bioethics from Case Western Reserve University in Cleveland Ohio, US (2008).
 Since 2009 until present, she has been teaching ethics, law, policy, and disaster management in health care for graduate students at Hebrew U. and Tel Aviv U. Faculties of Medicine, and Haifa U. School of Law.
 Since 2021 she has been mentoring Israeli and international graduate students in research workshops and final projects.
 In 2018 she has been appointed Deputy Academic Director of the new Center for Bioethics and Law at TAU Faculty of Medicine under which she organized international and national workshops.
 Since 2012 she has been attending and presenting her research projects at ESPMH conferences.
 In 2012-2016 she served as a substitute management committee member at the Disaster Bioethics COST project of the EU and served as member at its Research Ethics Committee.
 Since 2015 she has conducted numerous ethics forums in collaboration with hospital management teams and the Israeli Ministry of Health.
 She provides ethics and risk management counseling to Israeli Ministry of Health Committees including a Task Team of the Ministry of Health “Ventilation Triage for Covid-19” patients and a Ministry of Health Control and Quality Committee for the Management of Sperm Banks in Israel.
 She has published her work in peer reviewed Journals such as the Journal of Medical Ethics, International Journal of Neonatal Screening as well as co-authored book chapters on the topics of Military Medical Ethics and Humanitarian Ethics and Action.
 Her research interests include implementation of ethics curriculum in medical education, clinical ethics hospital ethics committees and counselling, public health ethics and policy making, empirical and research ethics, ethics and law in disaster and emergency setting.

-Looking at attending our 2023 Conference in Riga?
+Interested in attending our 2025 Conference in Manchester?

-Our 35th ESPMH Conference will be held in Riga, Latvia.
+Our 37th ESPMH Conference will be held in Manchester, UK.
 Please register here to attend the conference.

 REGISTER FOR CONFERENCE